jwkerr/Tabby/README.md

 ]
 ```

 If you don't understand what you are doing when editing this file you should just replace the default values I have already put there rather than attempting to start from scratch.
-If you have made an irreparable mistake you can delete the file or folder and restart your client to re-initialise the file.
+If you have made an irreparable mistake you can delete the file or folder and restart your client or press F9 to re-initialise the file.

 - "group" can be any string you like
 - UUIDs are a valid input for usernames
 - "colour" can be any of the colours listed [here](https://www.digminecraft.com/lists/color_list_pc.php) i.e. BLACK, DARK_AQUA, RED etc. or you can choose a hexadecimal number, i.e. 4A412A
-- All boolean values (bold-obfuscated) must be present even if you are not setting them to true

 You can define as many groups as you like.
 If you make changes while in-game, you can press F9 to reload them on the fly.
 This is due to the JSON being cached to prevent lag.